-- (a) If, pursuant to Section R-12, either the parties have directly appointed arbitrators, or the arbitrators have been appointed by the AAA, and the parties have authorized them to appoint a chairperson within a specified time and no appointment is made within that time or any agreed extension, the AAA may appoint the chairperson. - (b) If no period of time is specified for appointment of the chairperson and the party-appointed arbitrators or the parties do not make the appointment within 15 days from the date of the appointment of the last party-appointed arbitrator, the AAA may appoint the chairperson. - (c) If the parties have agreed that their party-appointed arbitrators shall appoint the chairperson from the National Roster, the AAA shall furnish to the party-appointed arbitrators, in the manner provided in Section R-11, a list selected from the National Roster, and the appointment of the chairperson shall be made as provided in that Section.
+(a) If, pursuant to Section R-11, either the parties have directly appointed more than one arbitrator, or more than one arbitrator has been appointed by the AAA by agreement of the parties, and the parties have authorized the party-appointed arbitrators to appoint a chairperson within a specified time and no appointment is made within that time or any agreed extension, the AAA may appoint the chairperson.

+(b) If no period of time is specified for appointment of the chairperson and the party-appointed arbitrators or the parties do not make the appointment within 15 days from the date of the appointment of the last party-appointed arbitrator, the AAA may appoint the chairperson.

+(c) If the parties have agreed that their party-appointed arbitrators shall appoint the chairperson from the National Healthcare Roster, the AAA shall furnish to the party-appointed arbitrators, in the manner provided in Section R-10, a list selected from the National Healthcare Roster, and the appointment of the chairperson shall be made as provided in that Section.